nathan-osman/go-ezform/README.md

 }
 ```

-Each validation function must conform to four requirements:
+Each validation method must conform to four requirements:

 - the name of the method must be `Validate[field]`
 - the method must use a value receiver
 - the method must accept a single parameter of the field's type
 - the method return type must be an `error`

-The example validator above ensures that `Name` has a non-zero value.
+The example validation method above ensures that `Name` has a non-zero value.

 The HTML for this form might resemble the following: